arkorty/Neolite/README.md

 - Run the install script `./install.sh`

-- Close Neovim after Packer has installed all the required plugins
+- Quit Neovim after Packer has installed all the required plugins

 - Run Neovim with Mason command `nvim +Mason`